 This post may contain affiliate links.
 For more information, please see my full disclosure policy.

-From major holidays to community helpers, these December preschool themes are so much fun and make it super easy for you to weave in your various subjects and work on a number of concepts all at the same time.
+From major holidays to community helpers, these December preschool themes are so much fun and with crafts, printables, and some sensory play, you can easily weave in your various subjects along with plenty of hands-on learning while working on a number of different concepts all at the same time!

 You expected this one, right?